update/update/support/docs/updatefile.md

   doc: ['installing-updaters', 'updaters', 'tasks']
 ---

+Each time `update` is run, Update's CLI looks for an `updatefile.js` in the current working directory.

+**If `updatefile.js` exists**

+Update's CLI attempts to:

+* Load a local installation of the Update library using node's `require()` system, falling back to global installation if not found.
+* Load the configuration from `updatefile.js` using node.js `require()` system
+* Register it as the ["default" updater](updaters.md#default-updater)
+* Execute any tasks or updaters you've specified for it to run.
-If an `updatefile.js` exists in the current working directoy, Update's CLI will attempt to load it and run any updaters or tasks you've specified for it to run.
+* If multiple task or updater names are specified on the command line, Update's CLI will attempt to run

-Moreover, Update's CLI will use `updatefile.js` to create the ["default" updater](updaters.md#default-updater).
+**If `updatefile.js` does not exist**

+Update's CLI attempts to:

+* Find any updaters you've specified for it to run by using node's `require()` system to search for locally installed modules with the name `updater-*`,

 ## Creating an updatefile.js